ntparker3/Resp_params/README.md

 We used the flexsurv package in R, which allowed us to create parametric competing risks mixture models for each type of analysis.
-We employed a competing risk mixture model because for each model, there are multiple states that someone can move to, some of which might occur before future events.
+We employed a competing risk mixture model because, for each model, there are multiple states that someone can move to, some of which might occur before future events.
 This package is also useful because it allows for flexibility in distributions.
 Using AIC, we compared the models’ performance using